Martina (MPA)

 Germany

 Generally you will be prescribed a combination of therapies to treat your AAV.
-Each of the therapies act to reduce the activity of the immune system, to stop the inflammation and damage associated with AAV.1
+These therapies act to reduce the uncontrolled inflammation and organ damage associated with AAV.1

 If you are experiencing side effects from your medication, it is important to speak to your doctors to see what can be done to help you manage these.